 - Make a pack of Neem leaves or mint leaves, add turmeric powder and rose water to it.
 Apply on the skin for 15-20 minutes to reduce acne and acne marks

 The summer sun is very harsh.
 And it can burn your skin, causing red patches, and rashes.
 These rashes are accompanied with irritation and burning sensation.
 People with sensitive skin are prone to this condition called sunburn.
-The only way to protect your skin is to minimise your exposure to sun, especially during the afternoons; at the same time, use sunscreen lotion and umbrella religiously.
+The only way to protect your skin is to minimize your exposure to sun, especially during the afternoons; at the same time, use sunscreen lotion and umbrella religiously.

 - Add a tablespoon of apple cider vinegar to water and take a shower with that.
 Do not apply soap for relief.
 Similarly Baking soda water shower can be taken